What is LuViva?

 Since LuViva is used on the patient prior to additional testing or the colposcopy/biopsy exam, its ability to detect the presence of precancerous cells on the cervix can benefit the patient, physician and payer in either two ways.

 - If LuViva indicates the likelihood of precancerous cells is low, then based on the patient’s medical history and other risk factors, the physician will determine if the patient can be sent home and no colposcopic exam is needed.
 The patient is happy to know immediately that she did not have to have an unnecessary biopsy and there is no disease present.
 The physician is able to focus his/her attention on patients that have actual disease.
-The payer did not have to pay for an unnecessary and costly procedure.

 - If LuViva indicates the likelihood of precancerous cells is medium to high, based on the patient’s medical history and other risk factors, the physician will determine if the patient will go onto colposcopy.
 The patient will have the satisfaction of knowing immediately that she is receiving the highest standard of care.
 The physician will have more confidence that actual disease is present and his/her decision to biopsy or perform some other treatment to the cervix will be supported by objective, spectroscopic data.
-The payer will have additional documentation that a costly procedure was necessary.